 I'm a food-obsessed advocate, journalist, and future lawyer.

 I've spent my career working to make the world a better place to work and eat.
 I think good listening, sharp storytelling, and smart policy-making will get us there.
 I'm in my second year of studying civil and common law at McGill University.
-I also have a Masters in Food Systems from NYU and an honours degree in multimedia journalism from Emerson College, a stack of cookbooks, and over six years of communications experience.
+I also have a Masters in Food Systems from NYU and an honours degree in multimedia journalism from Emerson College, a giant stack of cookbooks, and over six years of communications experience.

-In my free time, I cook and deliver meals to community members; ride my bike, snowboard, and hike, depending on the weather; practice yoga and meditation; and host giant dinner parties.
+In my free time, I volunteer with Filipino care workers; ride my bike, snowboard, and hike, depending on the weather; practice yoga and meditation; and host elaborate themed dinner parties.